Context-Based Dynamic Pricing with Online Clustering: Simulation Results with Synthetic and Real Data

-{ This section provides the simulation and field experiment results for algorithms CSMP and CSMP-L. First, we conduct a simulation study using synthetic data in Section \ref{subsec:synthetic_simulation} to illustrate the effectiveness and robustness of our algorithms against several benchmark approaches.
+{ This section provides the simulation experiment results for algorithm CSMP.
+First, we conduct a simulation study using synthetic data in Section \ref{subsec:synthetic_simulation} to illustrate the effectiveness and robustness of our algorithms against several benchmark approaches.
 Second, the simulation results using a real dataset from Alibaba are provided in Section \ref{subsec:real_simulation}.
-Third, Section \ref{subsec:field} reports the results from a field experiment at Alibaba.
 Finally, we summarize all numerical experiment results in Section \ref{subsec:data_insight}.}

 {